Make a Christmas Tree Look Fuller and Taller

 Pin this post for later!

 Do you have a fake or real Christmas tree this year?
-What did you decorate it with?
+What’s your theme this year for your decorations?